Laser Hair Removal in Princeton, NJ

 Is Laser Hair Removal Painful?

 Laser hair removal can cause mild to moderate discomfort.
 Most patients describe feeling a snapping sensation during the treatment.
-At Skin of All Color, our lasers are equipped with a cryogen cooling system that emits a pulse of frozen air to significantly cool the skin prior to each laser pulse on the skin.
+At O Medical and Aesthetics, our lasers are equipped with a cryogen cooling system that emits a pulse of frozen air to significantly cool the skin prior to each laser pulse on the skin.
 Most patients find the treatment very tolerable.
 However as pain tolerance varies from person-to-person, when needed, we also offer topical anesthetics and other techniques to further increase our patient’s comfort.

 Who Are the Best Candidates for Treatment?